isa-group/ppinot4py/README.md

                     time_column = 'time:timestamp',
                     time_grouper = None):
 ```
-By default, _id_case_ and _time_column_ will have the standard name for those columns, in case the user have custom names for these columns, they must be indicated.
+By default, _id_case_ and _time_column_ will have the standard name for those columns as specified by the XES standard.
+In case the user have custom names for these columns, they must be indicated.

-Time grouper is a [pandas Grouper object](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases)
-that indicates how to group the results of an aggregated measure based
-on the time each case finishes.
+Time grouper is a [pandas Grouper object](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases) that indicates how to group the results of an aggregated measure based on the time each case finishes.

 ## Measures